-We entered into a license agreement with Moffitt, or the Moffitt License, effective as of June 28, 2014, under which we received a world-wide license to Moffitt's rights to patent-pending technologies related to methods for improving TIL for adoptive cell therapy.
+The Company entered into a license agreement with Moffitt (the "Moffitt License"), effective as of June 28, 2014, under which the Company received a world-wide license to Moffitt's rights to patent-pending technologies related to methods for improving TIL for adoptive cell therapy.
 Unless earlier terminated, the term of the license extends until the earlier of the expiration of the last issued patent related to the licensed technology or 20 years after the effective date of the license agreement.
+The Company recorded costs associated with Moffitt of \$0.6 million and \$0.6 million for the three months ended March 31, 2018 and 2017, respectively, as research and development expenses.

-Pursuant to the Moffitt License, we paid an upfront licensing fee in the amount of \$0.1 million.
+Pursuant to the Moffitt License, the Company paid an upfront licensing fee in the amount of \$0.1 million.
 A patent issuance fee will also be payable under the Moffitt License, upon the issuance of the first U.S. patent covering the subject technology.
-In addition, we agreed to pay milestone license fees upon completion of specified milestones, customary royalties based on a specified percentage of net sales (which percentage is in the low single digits) and sublicensing payments, as applicable, and annual minimum royalties beginning with the first sale of products based on the licensed technologies, which minimum royalties will be credited against the percentage royalty payments otherwise payable in that year.
-We will also be responsible for all costs associated with the preparation, filing, maintenance and prosecution of the patent applications and patents covered by the Moffitt License related to the treatment of any cancers in the United States, Europe and Japan and in other countries we may designate in agreement with Moffitt.
+In addition, the Company agreed to pay milestone license fees upon completion of specified milestones, customary royalties based on a specified percentage of net sales (which percentage is in the low single digits) and sublicensing payments, as applicable, and annual minimum royalties beginning with the first sale of products based on the licensed technologies, which minimum royalties will be credited against the percentage royalty payments otherwise payable in that year.
+The Company will also be responsible for all costs associated with the preparation, filing, maintenance and prosecution of the patent applications and patents covered by the Moffitt License related to the treatment of any cancers in the United States, Europe and Japan and in other countries designated by the Company in agreement with Moffitt.